1abhax/sec-archive/README.md

 # CTF
-This is my pactise CTF project.
+This is my practice CTF project.